ornorman12/Snake-Species-Classification---Vision-Trasformer-vs-CNN/README.md

 - **Impact of Augmentation**:
  The application of data augmentation led to mild improvements across all accuracy metrics, with a slightly better improvement compared to ViT - DINOv2.

-Overall, **ViT - DINOv2** remains the superior model in this classification task, though both models demonstrated slight performance gains with the application of data augmentation.
 ## Future Work

 To further improve the performance and robustness of the models, the following areas of exploration are recommended: